DEV Community

 Enter fullscreen mode Exit fullscreen mode

 When the field is invalid you want its <input> tag to turn red.
 Previously, you've seen this done by adding a style="color: red" qualifier to the tag.
 In this case, because the <input> needs several styles, I've used an error class qualifier declared in the <style> section of the template to provide the equivalent of style="color: red".
-Similarly I've used a class called productNumber to deliver the styling of a valid <input> tag.
+Similarly, I've used a class called productNumber to deliver the styling of a valid <input> tag.
 A valid <input> can then be displayed as <input class="productNumber and an errored <input> field as <input class="productNumber error" statement.

 When you add classes together like this they simply pool their component styles.
 Note, however, that the order in which you appear is important.
-In the component styles conflict, classes to the right in the list take precedence over styles to the left.
+When component styles conflict, classes to the right in the list take precedence over styles to the left.
 In this case, the productNumber class doesn't include a color style, but even if it did, the error class's color: red would win.

 The trick now is to define the styling of productNumber with an productNumberClass variable that takes values of either "productNumber" or "productNumber error".
 You can then use this to control the styles of the <input> field display as follows: